 10. Most Venmo customers are under 34 years old.

-Stats on Venmo user demographics indicate that about 7.4 million P2P payment service’s users are aged between 18 and 34.
+Stats on Venmo user demographics indicate that about 7.4 million of the P2P payment service’s users are aged between 18 and 34.
 Among those, 4.1 million belong in the 25-34 age group, while 3.3 million are 18-24.
 Only 1.4 million Venmo consumers are aged 35-44.
 Americans from the 45-54 and over 55 age groups represent 1.4 million users or about 700,000 consumers each.
 If you add up these numbers, it turns out that Venmo had approximately 10.2 million users back in 2017.

 Are you ready for some cool Venmo facts?
 The brand released amusing statistics on emoji use by its consumers.
-There were 5.15 million tacos, 2.38 million dogs, 4.29 million kisses, and 3.28 million football emojis used in 2018.
+There were 5.15 million tacos, 2.38 million dogs, 4.29 million kisses, and 3.28 million football emoji used in 2018.
 Over 3 million female symbols, 2.49 million sushi, 4.27 million glasses of wine, and 4.08 million bottles of champagne were used too.
-Still, pizza slices and red hearts were the most popular pick in 2018, with 9.70 million and 9.17 million emojis, respectively.
-This goes to show that personalizing payments is what drives the Venmo growth.
+Still, pizza slices and red hearts were the most popular pick in 2018, with 9.70 million and 9.17 million emoji, respectively.
+This goes to show that personalizing payments is what drives Venmo growth.

-(Venmo YouTube Channel)
+(Venmo YouTube Channel, QZ)

 12. Nearly one-third of small business owners don’t use Venmo for business.